pupilfirst/wd301-scripts/react-router/always-visible-components/README.md

 Firstly, let's create a new component that we want to be always visible.
 For the purpose of this tutorial, let's create a header component that will be visible on all pages of our application.

-Create a new file called `Header.tsx` in the src/components folder of our `smarter-tasks` project.
+Create a new file called `Header.tsx` in the src folder of our `smarter-tasks` project.

-In the `Header.tsx` file, add the following code to create a simple header component.
+In the `Header.tsx` file, add the following code to create a simple header component with navigation for the routes we created.

 ```js
 import React from 'react';